 “… every text is connected to other texts by citations, quotations, allusions, borrowings, adaptations, appropriations, parody, pastiche, imitation, and the like.
 Every text is in a dialogical relationship with other texts.
 In sum, intertextuality describes the relationships that exist between and among texts.
 What follows is a discussion of the strategies of intertextuality.”

-I’ve stopped posting on most social media and moved to the fediverse.
-I still browse other platforms to keep up with trends and friends, but I only post on IG (friends only) and here.
+In recent history I stopped posting on most social media and moved to the fediverse.
+I still browse the social platforms to keep up with trends and friends, but I only post on my private IG and here.

-What I share here is separate from but related to my professional life—I’m thinking out loud and making room for rough, unfinished ideas.
+What I share here is separate from but related to my professional life — I’m thinking out loud and making room for rough, unfinished ideas.
 I write mainly for myself, but if others find it useful, that’s great.
-This is how I approach learning and communicating online.

 While I’m cleaning up the cruft around my social presence, I’m finding more references to the heyday of blogging that explain how people organized online (Web 1.0) before the era of platforms (Web 2.0).
 One is this interview with Jill Filipovic, my one-time co-blogger and comrade at Feministe, with the folks at LGM who interviewed me on the subject a few years ago.
 Jill and I differed (and still do) on the meat of many issues, but have a lot of our thinking in common about how to handle disagreement and advance our ideas in common (and risky!